michalc/servra/README.md

 # servra

-Lightweight and low-level asyncio Python HTTP server.
+Lightweight and low-level asyncio Python HTTP/1.1 server.

 > Work-in-progress.
 These docs are a rough design spec